jessevig/bertviz/README.md

 returned from Huggingface models).
 In some case, Tensorflow checkpoints may be loaded as Huggingface models as described in the
  [Huggingface docs](https://huggingface.co/transformers/).

-### Running from Colab
-Click on any of the Colab links above, and scroll to the bottom of the page.
-It should be pre-loaded with the visualization.

-#### Writing your own Colab notebook
-If you write your own code for executing BertViz in Colab, note that some of the steps are different from those in the Jupyter notebooks (see Colab examples above).

 ## Limitations

 ### Tool
 * The visualizations works best with shorter inputs (e.g. a single sentence) and may run slowly if the input text is very long, especially for the model view.
 * When running on Colab, some of the visualizations will fail (runtime disconnection) when the input text is long.
-* If you have issues running the tool in Jupyter Lab, try running with a plain Jupyter notebook.
 * The neuron view only supports BERT, GPT-2, and RoBERTa models.
 This view needs access to the query and key vectors, which required modifying the model code (see `transformers_neuron_view directory`), which has only been done for these three models.
 Also, only one neuron view may be included per notebook.